airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 > After adding all the sensors, you can open configuration file again to set and set `permit_join: false`, if you don’t want to add any more devices.

-Then lets make a service.
+If needed, make a service.
 Create the file:

 ```bash
 sudo nano /etc/systemd/system/zigbee2mqtt.service
 ```

-Add the following to this file:
+Add the following to it:

 ```
 [Unit]